svahsek/bca/Semester-2/block-1/block1.md

 > build your carrier in programming.
 >
 > **BLOCK INTRODUCTION**
->
-> This block is on Introduction to C programming language.
+This block is on Introduction to C programming language.

->
-> Problem-solving skills are recognized as an integral component of
-> computer programming and in this block the primary focus of this
-> course is to teach the basic programming constructs of C language.
-> Emphasis is placed on developing the student\'s ability to apply
-> problem-solving strategies to design algorithms and to implement these
-> algorithms in a structured procedural programming language.
-This
-> course includes a laboratory componentalso where in which the student
-> gets the hands on experience.Basically one must explore possible
-> avenues to a solution one by one until s/he comes across a right path
-> to an optimized and efficient solution.
-In general, as one gains
-> experience in solving problems, one develops his/her own techniques
-> and strategies, though they are often intangible.
+Problem-solving skills are recognized as an integral component of computer programming and in this block the primary focus of this course is to teach the basic programming constructs of C language.
+Emphasis is placed on developing the student's ability to apply problem-solving strategies to design algorithms and to implement these algorithms in a structured procedural programming language.
+This course includes a laboratory component also where the student gets hands-on experience.
+Basically, one must explore possible avenues to a solution one by one until they come across the right path to an optimized and efficient solution.
+In general, as one gains experience in solving problems, one develops their own techniques and strategies, though they are often intangible.
 >
 > This block consists of 4 units and is organized as follows:
 >